altruios/namshubettulpa/public/namshubettuple/descent-resent-torment.md

 ~~
 *She broke through*
 ~~

+~She found herself on the grass~
+~It was night, and she was in a large grass field, trees surrounding all sides except~ ~She heard a noise to her left, a wooden impact~
+*She looked left*
-~She found herself on the grass, watching herself storm out of the back of the mansion she had been in a few nights ago~ "M::Oh... well then."
+~And was watching herself storm out of the back of the mansion she had been in a few nights ago~ "M::Oh... well then."
 *Martha sat up on the grass*
 'M::Must be a memory'
 ~She felt the soft sponge of the grass, it was perfect~ ~There was another door closing~
 *She looked back up*
-"M::Rossin."
+*Rossin was following the Martha that had stormed out* "M::Rossin!"
 ~He looked briefly startled, almost like waking up from a dream~ *He walked across the yard to where she lay*
 "R::Not quite, I'm a memory of Rossin, not the quality original.